samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 npm i react-router react-router-dom
 ```

 This command will install two libraries to help you handle the navigation in your app.
 The first one, `react-router`, is the main library that enables seamless navigation.
-The second one, `react-router-dom`, is an extension to the web.
+The second one, `react-router-dom`, provides DOM bindings for React Router.

-> **Note:** If you were using [React Native](https://facebook.github.io/react-native/) to develop an app to mobile devices, you would install `react-router-native` instead.
+> **Note:** If you were using [React Native](https://facebook.github.io/react-native/) to develop an app for mobile devices, you would install `react-router-native` instead.

 Then, after installing these libraries, you can open your React project in your preferred IDE so you can start the real work.